 AMY GOODMAN: Bob Watada, the father of First Lieutenant Ehren Watada.
 Jesselyn Radack was an attorney in the Justice Department’s Professional Responsibility Advisory Office during the case against John Walker Lindh.
 She also spoke.

-I am the whistleblower in the case of the so-called American Taliban, John Walker Lindh, the first person prosecuted in the war on terrorism and an American citizen.
-I was the ethics advisor at the Justice Department who advised the government to allow him his lawyer.
+JESSELYN RADACK: I am the whistleblower in the case of the so-called American Taliban, John Walker Lindh, the first person prosecuted in the war on terrorism and an American citizen.
+I was the ethics adviser at the Justice Department who advised the government to allow him his lawyer.
 When my advice was disregarded and disappeared, I blew the whistle.
-For that, I was forced out of the Justice Department, fired from my next job at the government’s behest, referred to the State Bars in which I am licensed as an attorney, placed under criminal investigation and, like many of you here, share the dubious distinction of being on the no-fly list.
+For that, I was forced out of the Justice Department, fired from my next job at the government’s behest, referred to the state bars in which I am licensed as an attorney, placed under criminal investigation and, like many of you here, share the dubious distinction of being on the no-fly list.
 My name is Jesselyn Radack, and this is what happens when you trade freedom for fear, confuse dissent with disloyalty and replace democracy with despotism.

-When it comes to the Iraq war, we don’t need to increase, we need to impeach.
+When it comes to the Iraq War, we don’t need to increase, we need to impeach.
 We don’t need a surge, we need some common sense.
 In responding to terrorism, we cannot trample on the very freedoms for which we are fighting.
 Public servants and soldiers should not have to choose their conscience over their career.
 Thank you.